 💡Tip: Remember to make eye contact with the camera - not your screen!

 You will receive a 3 second countdown before the recording begins:

-Each video can be up 2 minutes long.
+Each video can be up to 5 minutes long.
 A clock will count backwards at the bottom of your screen as you record to tell you how much time you have left.

-Note: If you want to create a video longer than 2 minutes, you can choose to upload your own.
-For this option, there is no time limit but the maximum file size you can upload is 300MB.
+Note: If you want to create a video longer than 5 minutes, you can choose to upload your own.
+For this option, there is no time limit but the maximum file size you can upload is 500 MB on your webbrowser.

 💡 Pro tip: You can also use the spacebar on your keyboard to start and stop recordings - this is very useful so you can keep looking at the camera until the very end!